UgoTurner/podgo/README.md

 # Podgo

-**Podgo** is a terminal based app that allows you to manage and play your favorite podcasts !
+**Podgo** is a terminal based app that allows you to manage and play your favorite podcasts!
 It uses the great library [Gocui](https://github.com/jroimartin/gocui) with an extra layer called [Songocui](https://github.com/UgoTurner/songocui) and the feed parser library [Gofeed](https://github.com/mmcdole/gofeed).

 ![Layout](./screenshot.png)